duongvituan/godot-awesome-splash/README.md

 ## Overview
 Collection of splash screens for Godot Engine.
 Easy to use, fast Installing, multiple resolutions.

+You can edit the code, change the logo as you like.

 I used [GDAction](https://github.com/duongvituan/godot-action-animation-framework) for animation.

 Run on Desktop: